apache/drill/_docs/data-sources/003-parquet-ref.md

 You can use the default dfs storage plugin installed with Drill for reading and writing Parquet files.
 The storage plugin needs to configure the writable option of the workspace to true, so Drill can write the Parquet output.
 The dfs storage plugin defines the tmp writable workspace, which you can use in the CTAS command to create a Parquet table.

 #### Sample Row of JSON Data
-A JSON file contains data consisting of strings, typical of JSON data.
+A JSON file called sample.json contains data consisting of strings, typical of JSON data.
 The following example shows one row of the JSON file:

         {"trans_id":0,"date":"2013-07-26","time":"04:56:59","amount":80.5,"user_info":
           {"cust_id":28,"device":"WEARABLE2","state":"mt"